-Within two weeks since the course start, the student submits a video and a written report showcasing expertise in oral and written workplace communication and professional communication.
-The report must include concrete examples of workplace communication (e.g. meetings, negotiations, written reports, instructions, emails, and so on).
-If the submission fulfills the assessment criteria, the student can attain the credits.
-If the submission does not meet the criteria, the student joins the course.
+Within two weeks since the course start, student submits a video and a written report showcasing expertise in oral and written work place communication and professional communication.
+The report must include concrete examples of work place communication (e.g. meetings, negotiations, written reports, instructions, emails and so on).
+If the submission fulfils the assessment criteria, student can attain the credits.
+If the submission does not meet the criteria, student joins the course.

-B: The student can complete the English Professional Skills B2 (5ECTS) and complete Transfer of Credits within the first two weeks of the course if the student has completed a course with the same credits and similar content at a same level (higher education)) educational institution within the last 5 years.
+B: The student can complete the English Professional Skills B2 (5ECTS) and complete Transfer of Credits within the first two weeks of the course if the student has completed a course with the same credits and similar content at a samel level (higher education)) educational institution within the last 5 years.
 The student will also need to provide an official transcript and course content description.
-Please note that this method of attainment does not apply to Open Path students

 No exam.
 There is continuous assessment.

 The contents and the assessed outputs of the course are designed to provide the students with English language communication skills they need in working life especially when working in projects.
 Examples include producing instructions and reports, organizing physical and online meetings and producing the relevant documents and emails, collaborative writing and presentation of results.
 In addition, the students have to complete tasks individually, in pairs and as a group which enhances their communication and interpersonal skills.
 The assessment is continuous and teacher and peer assessment is provided after the completion of each task.

 pairwork work: 30 h

 1. Before you start

 The student has insufficient attendance (has been absent in more than 4 classes) .
 The student has not completed all the tasks.
 The student has completed tasks but they are not of acceptable standard.